Los Siete de la Raza: Trial

-Officer Background
+Officer background

-The Mission District used to be known for its Irish, Italian, and German immigrant population during the early 1900s up until the late 1940s due to the State of California's mass Latinx immigration and mass immigration in general.
-Both Officer McGoran and Officer Brodnik in fact grew up in the Mission District during their early years in 1930s-1940s.
-Both men attended Mission High, Brodnick was known for his basketball skills which ultimately lead Mission High to its first championship in 50 years.
-Once Brodnick married he decided to move to the outskirts of the Mission District and joined the SanFransisco Police Department in 1956.
-On the other hand, McGoran was a Vietanm veteran and a retired United Air Lines mechanic.
+Both officer McGoran and officer Brodnik grew up in the Mission District during the 1930s and 1940s.
+The Mission District was known for its Irish, Italian, and German immigrant populations during the early 1900s up until the late 1940s.
+The district's demographics changed due to the State of California's mass Latino immigration and mass immigration in general.
+Both men attended Mission High, and Brodnik was known for his basketball skills which ultimately led the high school to its first championship in 50 years.
+After Brodnik married he moved to the outskirts of the Mission District and joined the San Francisco Police Department in 1956.
+On the other hand, McGoran was a Vietnam Veteran and a retired United Airlines mechanic.

-McGoran and Brodnick were known to be notorious in the community.
-McGoran was known to be a heavy drinker and was quick to draw his gun.
-They were constantly harassing the people of the neighborhood, Officer Brodnick allegedly would carry a rubber hose with him although unclear if it were used during beatings.
-Their reputation was developed through the San Francisco State University Strike due to the beatings they were giving protestors along with arresting them.
+McGoran and Brodnik were notorious in the community.
+McGoran was known to be a heavy drinker and quick to draw his gun.
+The pair were constantly harassing the people of the neighborhood; officer Brodnik allegedly would carry a rubber hose with him although it was unclear if it was used during beatings.
+Their reputation was developed through the San Francisco State University strike due to the beatings they were giving protestors along with arresting them.

 Activism

 The "Los Siete" Defense Committee, housed near 24th and South Van Ness, raised support for the seven Mission District youths and obtained assistance from the Black Panther Party.
-The La Raza Information Center began operating in the summer of 1970 in the vacant storefront next to "Los Siete".
-It ran many programs, including Centro de Salud, which offered free bilingual services that eventually put pressure on public hospitals in the area to do the same.
+The Defense Committee served as the catalyst for other community groups in the area.
+The La Raza Information Center, one of the groups that emerged from the Defenese Committee, took inspiration from the Black Panthers and began operating in the summer of 1970 in the vacant storefront next to "Los Siete".
+Like the Panthers, it ran many programs, including Centro de Salud, which offered free bilingual services that eventually put pressure on public hospitals in the area to do the same.
 It also ran a free breakfast program, a community newspaper, and its main program, the "Los Siete" Defense Committee.

-Connections to Other Activist Groups
+Connections to other activist groups

 Huey P. Newton, co-founder of the Black Panther Party, frequently worked with Los Siete and the Brown Berets.
-In a message written in Basta Ya!
-Huey wrote "I want you to know that the Black Panther Party and the Black Community is behind you in your struggle 100%...
+Newton even attended some court sessions for Los Siete de la Raza's trial in June 1970.
+In a message written in, Basta Ya!, Huey wrote, "I want you to know that the Black Panther Party and the Black Community is behind you in your struggle 100%...
 It is our intention to help you in everything possible until set free."

+Bobby Seale, co-founder of the Black Panther Party, described their alliances with Los Siete as particularly important.
+They saw that both Black and Brown activist groups had been dealing with similar issues regarding oppression and violence in the United States.